2decomp-fft/2decomp-fft/INSTALL.md

 ```
 or modify the build configuration using `ccmake`.

-Note the legacy `fftw` interface lacks interface definitions
+Note the legacy `fftw` interface is deprecated, lacks interface definitions
-and will fail when stricter compilation flags are used (e.g. when `-DCMAKE_BUILD_TYPE=Dev`)
+and will fail when stricter compilation flags are used (e.g. when `-DCMAKE_BUILD_TYPE=Dev`).
-for this it is recommended to use `fftw_f03` which provides proper interfaces.
+It is recommended to use `fftw_f03`.

 #### Vendor FFTW